Summary of Rules and Requirements:

 Additionally, a second place prize of $5 million will be available for the second team to complete the competition objectives. $4 million in bonus prizes are available for achieving other specific mission objectives, including operation at night; traveling more than 5km over the lunar surface; detection of water; and precision landing near an Apollo site or other lunar sites of interest (such as landing/crash sites of man-made space hardware).
 A $1 million award will go to the team that demonstrates the greatest attempts to promote diversity in the field of space exploration.

-In 2013 XPRIZE and Google announced a series of Milestone Prizes that will allow competing teams to access portions of the total prize purse as substantial technical achievements are achieved.
-The Milestone Prizes were added to recognize the technological achievements and the associated financial hurdles faced by the teams as they prepare their lunar spacecraft. $10 million in these milestone prizes will be awarded to teams that can develop space hardware, launch their vehicle, or reach a certain distance from the lunar surface.
-The money awarded as milestone prizes will be deducted from the grand prize or second place prize.
+In 2013, XPRIZE and Google announced a series of Milestone Prizes that will allow competing teams to access portions of the total prize purse as substantial technical achievements are achieved.
+The Milestone Prizes were added to recognize the technological achievements and the associated financial hurdles faced by the teams as they prepare their lunar spacecraft.
+A team can win Milestone Prizes for developing space hardware, launching their vehicle, or reaching a certain distance from the lunar surface.
+The money awarded as Milestone Prizes will be deducted from the grand prize or second place prize.
+Read more here.

 To ensure that teams develop technologies and capabilities that will allow for financially sustainable lunar exploration, the Google Lunar XPRIZE requires that teams receive a large majority of the funds necessary to mount their mission from private sources, such as customers, investors, sponsors, and donors.
 However, teams are welcomed—indeed, encouraged—to seek government customers willing to purchase services and data at commercially reasonable rates.
 The new era of lunar exploration thrives on being international and participatory, and derives much of its strength from the cooperation and collaboration between civil space agencies and private firms; Google Lunar XPRIZE teams that can identify and sign government customers are demonstrating their ability to be vital components of this new era.